kuldeepkumar03/Therapy_Connect/README.md

 - Extensible Knowledge Base: Includes a utility script (ingest_document.py) to automatically process and add new knowledge from PDF documents into the vector database.

+# 📂 Project Structure

+# 🚀 Setup and Installation

+Follow these steps to set up and run the project locally.

+## Prerequisites

+Python 3.9+

+FFmpeg: Whisper requires FFmpeg to be installed on your system and accessible from the command line.
+You can download it from ffmpeg.org.

+Google API Key: You need a Google API key with the "Generative Language API" enabled to use Gemini Pro.

+## Installation Steps

+Clone the repository:

+git clone [your-repository-url]
+cd My_AI_Pipeline

+Create a virtual environment:

+python -m venv venv
+source venv/bin/activate  # On Windows: venv\Scripts\activate

+Install dependencies:

+pip install -r requirements.txt

+Set up your environment variables:

+Create a file named .env in the root directory of the project.

+Add your Google API key to this file:

+GOOGLE_API_KEY="your_google_api_key_here"

+Build the Knowledge Base (Optional but Recommended):

+You can expand the knowledge base by adding your own PDF documents.
+Place the ingest_document.py script in the root directory.

+Run the script from your terminal, providing the path to a PDF:

+python ingest_document.py "path/to/your/document.pdf"

+# ▶️ How to Run
+Start the Backend Server:

+Navigate to the services/ directory.

+Run the following command in your terminal:

+uvicorn main_app:app --reload

+The server will start on http://127.0.0.1:8000.

+Open the Frontend:

+Navigate to the root directory of the project.

+Open the index.html file in your web browser.

+The application is now ready to use!

+# 🔮 Future Scope
+User Authentication: Implement a user login system to save and track session history securely.

+Analytics Dashboard: Develop a dashboard to visualize emotional trends and session data over time.

+Streaming Audio: Upgrade from file uploads to real-time streaming audio transcription for a more fluid user experience.

+Cloud Deployment: Deploy the entire application to a cloud platform like Google Cloud Run or AWS for public access.